thoughtram/blog/_posts/2015-06-25-taking-angular-master-class-to-the-next-level.md

 title:      "Taking Angular Master Class to the next level"
 date:       2015-06-25
 update_date: 2015-06-25
-summary:    "We've been running our Angular Master Class since a couple of months now and travelled to many different countries and cities to meet you in person and exchange our experiences.
-We also always collect feedback to make our material and trainings even better.
+summary:    "We always collect feedback to make our material and trainings even better.
 We listened.
 Here's what we did."

 categories:
   - angular